katholiek-onderwijs-vlaanderen/sri/README.md

         ]
     }

-*List* resource MUST be found on the base URL of the corresponding *regular* resources.
+*List* resources MUST be found on the base URL of the corresponding *regular* resources.
 If a school can be found at `/schools/{guid}`, then a list of references of all schools can be queried on `/schools`.

 *List* resource must all support the following standard URL parameters by default :